 Through our Community Partner program, staff members in our stores and delivery centers manage the relationships with organizations and support them through building awareness, volunteering and fundraising.

 Our Chicago-area teams have partnered with Chicago House and Social Service Agency through the Community Partner program for nine years.
 Chicago House serves individuals and families who are disenfranchised by HIV/AIDS, LGBTQ marginalization, poverty, homelessness, and gender nonconformity.
-It has provided housing, employment services, medical linkage and retention services, HIV prevention services, legal services and other supportive programs for more than 30 years.
+It’s provided housing, employment services, medical linkage and retention services, HIV prevention services and legal services for 30 years.

 “Chicago House provides important holistic wellbeing support to community members in the Chicago area with a focus on the transgender community and our staff members are passionate about offering wellbeing support wherever they can, which is in line with the way Room & Board works to support staff members’ wellbeing.” – Jessica Brama, Room & Board Wellness Manager

-With 100 staff members in our three Chicago store locations and our delivery center, they have found many meaningful ways to support Chicago House and their community.
+With 100 staff members in our Chicago stores, they have found meaningful ways to support Chicago House.
 The teams coordinate annual school supply drives and regularly host meals at the shelter with food provided by Room & Board.
 They’ve held holiday gift drives, chaperoned day trips to playgrounds and taken kids on college tours.
 The stores even participated in a water challenge where Room & Board matched the amount of water staff members drank with rolls of toilet paper donated to the shelter.
-In addition, the company has donated bedding to the shelter and staff members can choose to donate money through payroll deduction.
+In addition, the company has donated bedding to the shelter.
+Staff members can choose to donate money through payroll deduction.

-“The goal is to find people in need in the community and help transition them back out into the world,” said Steven Rosengren, Retail Market Manager of the Skokie Store.
+“The goal is to find people in need and help transition them back out into the world,” said Steven Rosengren.
 “We want to help get them on their feet.
 When they are ready to leave the care of Chicago House, we want to support that.”

 Learn more about volunteer opportunities with Chicago House.